puggen1/JoinInV2/README.md

 I have tried creating functions that are reusable, for example the globalApiCall can get and send data, making it easier to access the api. also the responses.mjs is multiple funcitions to create Bootstrap alerts, and inserting them into the DOM.

+The design is responsive for all devices, and ive tried to make it similar on all pages.
+The colors used are almost equal to the standard bootstrap colors, something that was an coincidence.

+---

 ## Built With

 I built the project using vanilla javascript, html and css.
 I also used the following libraries:

 - [Bootstrap](https://getbootstrap.com)
 - [sass](https://sass-lang.com/)

+---

 ## Getting Started